OdaNeo/webpack4-multi-page/README.md

 # webpack4-multi-page

-## webpack4.44, js, art-template, MDUI, stylus, sass, glob, px2rem, js/css 分割压缩, babel, polyfill, eslint, prettier
+## webpack4.44, js, stylus, glob, js/css 分割压缩, babel, polyfill, gzip

 ## no Vue

 ## no React

+## no jQuery

 ## use url-loader instead of file-loader